 Gene is in the triage in a hospital emergency department.
 He tells the nurse that he has had chronic pain in his right calf for the past several days and feels achiness, fatigue, burning, and discomfort in the muscles of his feet, calves, and thighs.
 He talks about his family, and his buddy, Jim, who served with him in Korea.
 He speaks about the climate in Korea and how it affected his feet.
 Additional statements provide cues that further evaluation is needed of his medication compliance, smoking behaviors, alcohol use, and management of his diabetes.

-Eugene's Introductory Monologue: Download an audio file Download the script for the audio file Download an Instructor Toolkit that contains suggestions for discussion of Eugene's monologue
+Eugene's Introductory Monologue Download Eugene's audio file Download script for Eugene's audio file Download the Instructor Toolkit with suggestions for discussion of Eugene's monologue

 Download chart materials appropriate for Simulation 1